andrewwootton/solar-hivescale/README.md

 # solar-hivescale
 Sodaq Autonomo Code for Hivescale

+Hivescale 14.3 is for 2 scales.
+It runs for 10 readings at 1 min intervals then switches automatically to hourly.
+You will need to enter different calibration and zero factors for each scale and of course your ThingSpeak channel API code.

 Hivescale12.1 is for 1 scale using the Ublox 3G modem with the TPHv2 sensor

 Libraries.zip contains the HX711, 3Gbee, RTCZero and Adafruit_BME280 and Adafruit_Unified_Sensor (TPHv2) libraries.